 The electricity market has changed in a relatively short period of time from a state monopoly to a competitive one.
 And many more changes are in the pipeline as a result of new technologies, revenue models, suppliers and energy sources.
-ECN part of TNO is investigating how this developing market can best function and what regulation is needed.
+TNO is investigating how this developing market can best function and what regulation is needed.

 There are many questions, for the national government and municipalities in their new role, energy companies, new service providers, consumers as individuals or local collectives.
 The answers require knowledge of technology, energy sources, the operation of supply and demand.